 Lights Under Louisville is a unique Christmas experience that is not like any other light display.
 Louisville Mega Cavern transforms into a fairytale land with an impressive holiday light spectacular.
-A festive ride through part of the seventeen-mile (27-km) of underground passageways takes about thirty minutes.
+A festive ride through part of the 17-mi (27-km) of underground passageways takes about 30 minutes.
 Visitors will see over 850 characters lit up with over 3,000,000 lights.
-The guests drive their own vehicles through the Louisville Mega Cavern, or take The Christmas Express, a thirty-minute day time drive-through in an open-top trailer.
+The guests drive their own vehicles through the Louisville Mega Cavern or take The Christmas Express, a 30-minute daytime drive-through in an open-top trailer.
 It can be followed by breakfast with Santa in Winter Wonderland.
 This is a one-of-a-kind holiday attraction!

-Winter Wonderland of Lights Festival in Central Park, Ashland (November–January, dates TBA)
+Winter Wonderland of Lights Festival in Central Park, Ashland (November 16, 2020–January 3, 2021, a couple of attractions have been canceled)

-Since 1988 Ashland's Winter Wonderland of Lights has been one of the most impressive light displays in Kentucky.
-Visit Central Park, in downtown Ashland during the holiday season and enjoy the light spectacular.
-A 52-acre (21-hectare) park is illuminated with over sixty holiday displays that consist of over 800,000 lights.
+Since 1988, Winter Wonderland of Lights in Ashland has been one of the most impressive light displays in Kentucky.
+Visit Central Park in downtown Ashland during the holiday season and enjoy the light spectacular.
+A 52-ac (21-ha) park is illuminated with over 60 holiday displays that consist of over 800,000 lights.
 Kids love to ride the Winter Wonderland Express train and a visit to Ashland’s oldest home, located in Central Park, to meet the old St.Nick himself!

 Southern Lights Holiday Festival at the Kentucky Horse Park, Lexington (November 22–December 31, 2020)